loneicewolf/Shout-Outs/README.md

 **Let me say it again Epsi: You are the most special person In my life.
 Period.** And...
 *YOU matter A LOT.
 Do know that!
 If more people had u as friend `there would be no wars` thank you.*

+_____
+* *The malware researcher who help me a lot and is a nice friend overall to discuss Godel,Einstein,Math,Oppenheimer,and Coding and really everything on this earth!*
+* Thank you [Ephrimgnanam](https://github.com/Ephrimgnanam) For being the one you are; remember i admire you! truly a lot!
+You're like, i cant explain it in words, a very kind person, brilliant researcher and yea! it's I FEEL PRIVILEGED to be friends with you!

 ____
 * *The friend who always helps others*